SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Stack-Last-In-First-Out-LIFO.md

 |  | `(2 + 3)` |

 ## Hints
-- Use a stack, namely an `ArrayDeque()`
+- Use a stack, implemented with`ArrayDeque()`
 - Scan through the expression searching for brackets
    - If you find an opening bracket, push the index into the stack
-   - If you find a closing bracket pop the topmost element from the stack.
+   - If you find a closing bracket, pop the top element from the stack.
 This is the index of the opening bracket.
    - Use the current and the popped index to extract the sub-expression

 [/task-description]